 The Icelandic Art Center and Künstlerhaus Bethanien have signed an agreement regarding residencies for Icelandic artists in Berlin from 2020-2025.
 Each residency stay spans one year.

-The project is funded by the Ministry of Education, Science and Culture and a private sponsor.
+The project is funded by the Ministry of Culture and a Viljandi, Memorial Fund.

 Elin Hansdottir studied at Iceland Academy of the Arts and later finished her masters degree at KBH-Weissense in Berlin.
 Her work has been exhibited widely, most importantly at Institute for Contempary Art in Berlin, National Gallery of Iceland, Reykjavik Art Museum, i8 Gallery, Den Frie in Copenhagen and at the Marrakesh Biennale.
 Hansdottir´s work is centred around the human being and alterations of the human surroundings whether through architectural manipulations or optical illusions.